quantiota/Riemannian-Neural-Fields/README.md

 This repository provides:
 - Conceptual overview of the SKA Riemannian Neural Field paradigm
 - Reference implementation structure (to be released separately)
-- Visualization framework outline for entropy and knowledge evolution
+- Visualization framework outline for entropy, neuron density, and knowledge evolution
 - Research roadmap and references to ongoing work

 No equations or proprietary algorithms are included here.